darthwalsh/bin/apps/onenote/ExportingMarkdown.md

 ## Metadata using YAML Frontmatter

-In order to add metadata to a markdown file (URL aliases, blog tags, author details) tools often use a [YAML frontmatter](https://jekyllrb.com/docs/front-matter/) block at the top of the file.
+In order to add metadata to a markdown file (URL aliases, blog tags, author details) tools often use a [YAML frontmatter](https://jekyllrb.com/docs/front-matter/) block at the top of the file:

 ```yaml
 ---